 The purpose of the Nominating/Corporate Governance Committee is to identify, evaluate and nominate candidates for election to the Board of Directors as well as review Clarus' corporate governance guidelines and other related documents for compliance with applicable laws and regulations such as the Sarbanes-Oxley Act of 2002 and the NASDAQ's listing requirements.
 The Nominating/Corporate Governance Committee will consider nominees recommended by stockholders.
-The names of such nominees should be forwarded to Clarus Corporation, Attention the Secretary at One Landmark Square, 22nd Floor, Stamford, Connecticut 06901, who will submit them to the committee for its consideration.
-See "Requirements For Submission of Stockholder Proposals, Nomination of Directors and Other Business of Stockholders" for information on certain procedures that a stockholder must follow to nominate persons for election as directors.
+Information with respect to a proposed nominee should be forwarded to Clarus Corporation, Attention the Secretary at One Landmark Square, 22nd Floor, Stamford, Connecticut 06901, who will submit them to the committee for its consideration.
+Such information shall include the name of the nominee, and such information with respect to the nominee as would be required under the rules and regulations of the Securities and Exchange Commission to be included in our Proxy Statement if such proposed nominee were to be included therein.
+In addition, the stockholder shall include a statement to the effect that the proposed nominee has no direct or indirect business conflict of interest with us, and otherwise meets our standards set forth below.
+See "Requirements for Submission of Stockholder Proposals, Nomination of Directors and Other Business of Stockholders" for additional information on certain procedures that a stockholder must follow to nominate persons for election as directors.
 Our Nominating/Corporate Governance Committee is currently comprised of Messrs.
 Ehrlich, House and Sokolow, with Mr. Ehrlich serving as the Chairman, all of whom were determined by the Board to be independent of Clarus.
-The functions of the Nominating/Corporate Governance Committee were considered at and acted upon by the entire Board of Directors during its meetings in 2006.
-A copy of the Nominating/Corporate Governance Committee's Charter is available on our Internet website at www.claruscorp.com,
+The functions of the Nominating/Corporate Governance Committee were considered at and acted upon by the entire Board of Directors during its meetings in 2007.
+A copy of the Nominating/Corporate Governance Committee's Charter is available on our Internet website at www.claruscorp.com, at the tab "Corporate Governance".